damedtm/-continent-letter-counter/README.md

 This project built on my knowledge of importing python modules for functionality as well as helping me in adopting a core principle of programming and applying it to my code, the principle in question being abstraction.

 I used BeautifulSoup as the parsing library and lxml as the underlying parser.
-I used Counter from the module Collections to iterate over the elements of a list, which I derived from from parsing the website's source code.
+I used Counter from the module Collections to iterate over the elements of a list, the list which was derived from parsing the website's source code.
 In order to find the most recurring letter within its elements.

 I hope you enjoy going through my work as much as I did building it.